"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 But no, this isn't funny.

-This is a place Kit can not go - he is actually laughing - have I not said how awful this was for me and I'm back there - it is in my tone of voice.
+This is a place Kit can not go - he is actually laughing - have I not said how awful this was for me?
+And I'm back there - it is in my tone of voice.

 I want him to hear, he is not listening - he is actually laughing...